BriannaAus7/EffectiveConnectivityPublication/README.md

-If you have any questions about the code, analyses, or results, please don't hesitate to email Brianna Austin, ba223@ic.ac.uk
+If you have any questions about the code, analyses, or results, please don't hesitate to email Brianna Austin (ba223@ic.ac.uk).